Table of contents

-Based on data between 2012-2016, the highest incidence rate was among non-Hispanic white males, and the lowest rate was among black females.
-During the same time period, about 9,008 people died from melanoma in the United States each year.
+Data between 2012-2016 showed that the highest incidence rate was among non-Hispanic white males, and the lowest rate was among black females.
+During the same period, about 9,008 people died from the condition in the United States each year.

 Although the incidence of cancer has been increasing in the United States, the death rate has declined.
 Experts attribute this observation to new and more effective treatment options.

-Anything unusual on the skin, including moles, sores, lumps, blemishes, markings, or changes in the way an area of the skin looks or feels can be an indication of melanoma or other skin cancer.
+Anything unusual on the skin, including moles, lumps, sores, blemishes, markings, or changes in the way an area of the skin looks or feels, can indicate melanoma or other skin cancer.